davidtnly/Covid19/README.md

 ### Introduction

-Personal project that I started working on late January 2020.
-I created the initial Tableau dashboard and published it on my [Tableau Public Gallery](https://public.tableau.com/profile/david.ly#!/vizhome/2019-nCoVGlobalCasesWuhan/Dashboard).
+This was a personal project that I was interested in since it was a new dataset that was part of the health/medical area.
+I started working on late January 2020 and created the initial Tableau dashboard and published it on my [Tableau Public Gallery](https://public.tableau.com/profile/david.ly#!/vizhome/2019-nCoVGlobalCasesWuhan/Dashboard).
 This dashboard was updated on a daily basis up until April 10, 2020.
 From Jan - Apr 10, the dashboard has gained about 40,000 views.
-I am going to attempt to update the data on a weekly or monthly basis now after creating an automated process using Python.

 ### Background